Thompson Media Group: Sheshunoff | Pratt

 In 2005, Thompson Publishing Group acquired Sheshunoff Information Services (SIS; Austin, TX) from company founders Gabrielle Sheshunoff, other management and investment firm Austin Ventures (Austin, TX).

 In 2013, LexisNexis, together with Reed Elsevier Properties SA, acquired publishing brands and businesses of Sheshunoff and A.S.
 Pratt from Thompson Media Group.

 Sheshunoff Information Services, A.S.
 Pratt, & Alex Information (collectively, SIS), founded in 1972, is a print and electronic publishing company that provides information to financial and legal professionals in the banking industry, as well as online training and solutions for financial institutions.
 SIS was founded in 1971 by Alex and Gabrielle Sheshunoff.
 The company became recognized for providing guidance and analysis to the banking industry.
 In 1988 Thomson Media, a division Thomson Reuters, acquired the company.
 Separately, the Sheshunoffs began publishing Alex Information products.

 In 1995 SIS acquired A.S.
 Pratt & Sons.
 Established in 1933, "Pratt's Letter" is believed to be the second oldest continuously published newsletter in the country behind "Kiplinger's Washington Letter," which began publication in 1923.
 A.S.
 Pratt is a provider of regulatory law and compliance work solutions for the financial services industry.

 Gabrielle Sheshunoff returned in 2004 to unite the AlexInformation, Sheshunoff, and A.S.
 Pratt brands before it was sold to Thompson in 2008.

-Current operation
+Summary of Publishing Activities prior to Dissolution

-Thompson provides regulatory compliance information for professionals in business and government through books, loose-leaf, newsletters, audio conferences, Web subscription products, and email advisory alerts.
-The company also operates HR Compliance Online.com, an online solution for HR and benefits administrators that provide information on fair labor standards act, domestic partner benefits, family and medical leave act, workplace retaliation, consumer-directed health care, Americans with disabilities act, 401(k) plans, fringe benefits, employee handbooks, and flex benefits.
+Thompson provided regulatory compliance information for professionals in business and government through books, loose-leaf, newsletters, audio conferences, Web subscription products, and email advisory alerts.
+The company also operated HR Compliance Online.com, an online solution for HR and benefits administrators that provide information on fair labor standards act, domestic partner benefits, family and medical leave act, workplace retaliation, consumer-directed health care, Americans with disabilities act, 401(k) plans, fringe benefits, employee handbooks, and flex benefits.

-Thompson publishes books that focus on regulatory compliance advice for professionals in health care, human resources and other industries.
-Their predominant areas of publishing are:
+Thompson published books that focused on regulatory compliance advice for professionals in health care, human resources and other industries.
+Their predominant areas of publishing were: